kriasoft/universal-router/docs/api.md

 // etc.
 ```

-However for some types of web applications it may be useful to generate URLs dynamically based on route names.
+However for some types of web applications it may be useful to generate URLs dynamically based on route name.
 That's why this feature is available as an extension `url(routeName, params) ⇒ String`.

 ```js